Social Skills

 • An overindulged guest.
 If you are the host, quietly ask the server to cut them off.
 “This puts it on the server,” says McGuire, “and takes the heat off of you while still ensuring that you remain in charge of the table.”

 • Food allergies.
-If you are the host, it is appropriate to ask your guests in advance if there any foods they cannot eat and then choose the restaurant and menu appropriately.
-This also avoids the embarrassment of bringing a vegetarian to a steakhouse or an observant Jew to a shellfish emporium.
+If you are the host, it is appropriate to ask your guests in advance if there are any foods they cannot eat, and then choose a restaurant and menu accordingly.
+This also avoids the embarrassment of bringing a vegetarian to a steakhouse.
 If you are a guest, it is your responsibility to inform the host of your food limitations when you RSVP.
 If that is not possible, talk with the host as soon as you arrive so the restaurant can make other arrangements for you.

-• A common faux pas.
+What’s a common faux pas at a formally set dining table?
 Taking your neighbor’s bread plate.
 Remember, bread plates are on the left, glasses on the right.
+When passing bread, offer the basket to your neighbor on the left before passing to the right.
+Got that?

-• Are thank-you notes necessary?
+Are thank-you notes necessary?
 Absolutely!
 In today’s more informal climate, a handwritten note stands out and helps people remember you.
-You might want to send a quick email immediately after the event, then follow up with a handwritten note.
-This goes for both guest and host.
+You may want to send a quick email immediately after the event, followed by a handwritten note.
+This applies to both guests and hosts.

 Categories: Business Development, Etiquette, Playtime